 Warm feelings about the Fair are everywhere in Ryan Ritchey’s After the Fair: The Legacy of the 1964-65 NY World’s Fair.
 From the first photos and audio clips in the opening montage, this documentary reminds us of the Fair’s charms.
 The ambitions of organizer Robert Moses didn’t come to fruition at Flushing Meadows, and the project lost millions due to mismanagement.
 Even so, its creative success is clear throughout the movie.
 Ritchey incorporates a diverse collection of participants including former Disney Imagineers like Bob Gurr and Rolly Crump, who helped create some of the most famous attractions.
 The mix of contributions from both experts and attendees helps Ritchey bypass any stuffiness.

 The story begins with an interesting overview of the Fair and its most prominent attractions.
 Companies, states, and religions spared no expense in building exhibits.
 Many don’t feel out of date today.
 Seeing live actors interacting with dancing filmed characters at the DuPont pavilion still impresses.
 We may not have a house made of Formica or underground homes, but it’s fun to see the attempts.
 The gigantic structures were unique architectural feats in their own right.
-The giant IBM egg from architect Eero Saarinen (who also designed the Gateway Arch in St. Louis) was one of many structures that were remarkable beyond the attractions housed inside them.
+The giant IBM egg from architect Eero Saarinen (who also designed the Gateway Arch in St. Louis) was one of many structures that succeeded.

 I’ll admit that part of my excitement for After the Fair comes from already being fascinated by the Fair.
 It’s hard to make a movie that’s more in my wheelhouse.
 Regardless, I feel good recommending it even if you aren’t so engaged with the history.
 There are so many interesting stories about where pieces went after the Fair.
 One sad moment reveals that a fire destroyed the Austrian pavilion (now a ski resort) 10 days after the owner’s interview in the film.
 Other spots are falling into disrepair, even the famous New York State Pavilion.
 It is refreshing to learn that residents in Queens are moving to save the decaying location.
 This type of dedication will help to ensure that memories of the Fair stay alive for a very long time.